fadymalak1/BOMEQP-Backend/COURSE_CRUD_API_DOCUMENTATION.md

 - `pricing` (object, optional) - Same structure as create endpoint

 **How Pricing Update Works:**
-1. If there's an active pricing with the same `effective_from` date, it will be updated
+1. If pricing exists for the course, it will be updated with the new values
-2. If there's an active pricing with a different `effective_from` date, the old pricing will be ended and a new one created
+2. If no pricing exists, a new pricing record will be created
-3. If no active pricing exists, a new pricing record will be created
+3. Pricing is always effective immediately - no date restrictions

 **Response (200):**
 ```json